 - Hard worker

-Would you expect to be taken seriously if you weren’t a hard worker or able to use Word?
+Would you expect to be taken seriously if you weren’t a hard worker or able to work with others?
 These skills and attributes are such an accepted part of our working culture now that they’ve become meaningless.

 If you have them, delete them.
 Now!

 Even more meaningless – and mildly shameful – is management speak from a time when bankers were held in high esteem.
 Thankfully, I haven’t seen anyone ‘push the envelope’ or ‘run it up a flagpole’ in a number of years, but some words and phrases of yesteryear still appear:

 If you have them on your CV, banish them.
 Forever!